-The school takes safeguarding seriously and understands this policy is overarching.
-The school also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school.
-These include the following policies:
+The school takes safeguarding seriously and understands this policy is over- arching.
+The school/college also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of children in this school/college.